To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Whether it’s the mobile usability reports on Google Search Console or the Mobile-Friendly Test tool, don’t forget to make the most of the SEO tools available to you.
-They’ll make your technical SEO audit a breeze!
+They’ll make your technical search engine optimization audit a breeze!

 Server Log File Analysis